How do I audition for CU Orchestras?

-You can earn an extra credit through CCO by doing written assignments, such as concert evaluations.
+You can earn the second credit in CCO by doing written assignments, such as concert evaluations.
 These written assignments are not included within the CSO curriculum; however, similar written assignments have been used as makeup assignments for absences.

 Credits earned by enrolling in orchestra as a class do count towards your academic credit limit.
 They also count towards the performance credit for a music major or minor!

 What does being an orchestra student look like?

 You’ll attend two rehearsals per week — Mon/Wed for CCO and Tues/Thurs for CSO — and rehearsal location (Lincoln Hall, Barnes Hall, or Bailey Hall) will vary according to your ensemble.

 You'll also perform two concerts per semester in Bailey Hall, with a dress rehearsal accompanying each one.
 Concert attire is all black with a splash of red (to show Cornell spirit), like on a tie or headband.
 Please note that the concert black dress code does not permit white dress shirts!